 Includes the provision of strategic analysis and planning, business process management, transition and transformation, business analysis, modelling, design and architecture, development, testing, data migration and conversion (ETL), organisational and change management, systems integration, performance and management, and benchmarking.

 Contracting framework: Procure IT

-NSW Government agencies must use the Procure IT Framework to buy ICT related goods and services.
-This is mandated by Procurement Board Direction 2020-02.
+In accordance with Procurement Board Direction 2020-02, all NSW Government agencies must use the Procure IT Framework when procuring ICT related goods and services.

 The Procure IT Framework comprises:

 - Core& Contracts for all low-risk ICT procurement up to the value of $1,000,000 (excluding GST)

 - Procure IT v3.2 for all high risk ICT procurements (regardless of value) and ICT procurements over $1,000,000 (excluding GST).

 Registered suppliers on the ICT Services Scheme can only use Core& Contracts up to $150,000 (excluding GST).